En / Ru

 In addition to snow leopards, Pallas's cat (manul), argali and ibexes, the Sailugem National Park is also home to deer, Siberian musk deer, roe deer, sable, wolverine, ermine, weasel, wolf, lynx, fox and brown bears (which are listed in the Red List of the Altai Republic).

-Most camera traps can only be reached by foot.
+Most camera traps can only be reached on foot.
 But some of them can be reached by UAZ.
 More than 50 cameras are located across the Sailugem National Park.
-The energy of high quality lithium batteries is enough to last for a full year of operation.
+The energy of high-quality lithium batteries is enough to last for a full year of operation.
 However, park employees try to check camera traps more often, once every one and a half months.

 It is almost impossible to notice the camera traps.
-They are mounted into the rocks and completely invisible.
+They are hidden among the rocks and completely invisible.
 Denis skillfully opened the case, turned on the playback function and sighed with deep disappointment.
 Something went wrong and this memory card was damaged.

 "Well, sometimes it happens," Denis said, "Often camera traps are stolen, or sometimes animals damage them, especially wolverines and bears."
-The second camera shot more than 4 thousand pics though.
-It turned out that at this little spot, near the cliff, there are a lot of interesting things going on, when there are no people around.
+The second camera shot more than 4,000 pictures though.
+It turned out that at this little spot, near the cliff, there are a lot of interesting things going on when there are no people around.

 Denis looked through his binoculars and noticed something unusual: a flock of black vultures was circling in one area.
-It was not possible to see what exactly attracted the attention of these black vultures; we were too far away.
+It was not possible to see what exactly attracted the attention of them; we were too far away.
 I suggested that we use my camera drone to see the victim.
 The drone flew over the gorge, the vultures flew away, and on the screen we could see that wolves had torn a young yak to pieces.
-The herder was looking for him just the other day, but never found him.
-Later, after lunch, we will, of course, stop by his camp and tell him the sad news, he will simply shrug his shoulders - it happens often in Sailugem, this is wildlife.
+The herder was looking for it just the other day, but never found him.
+Later, after lunch, we would, of course, stop by his camp and tell him the sad news, he will simply shrug his shoulders — it happens often in Sailugem, this is wildlife.

 Denis Malikov is a biologist.
 While we were climbing the very top of the mountain, he told me that even in high school he dreamed of working at the Hunting Supervision Department, which actually happened a bit later.
 He admitted that his job at the Sailugem National Park is much more interesting, there are various landscapes, interesting species to study, the rarest of which is the snow leopard, of course.